wutaotao2015/wutaotao2015.github.io/source/_posts/03152019-PersonalThought.md

 PS: the input to you and to your children is the same!

 It feels like the Chinese traditional philosophy, pursuit the inner saint and outer king.
 The truth is the same.
+Not only to hierarchical data but also network data as well.

 <hr />